-The jobqueue is part of the OpenEMM frontend and handles a lot of automated OpenEMM processes (jobs).
-It makes sense to check the status of the jobqueue and its jobs from time to time, because some hanging jobs like cleanup processes will have no immediate effects but can drag down performance of OpenEMM over time.
+You should make sure that you have configured an email address for error messages (see DB info below), because some JobWorkers like AutoOptimization or WorkflowReactionHandler take care of automated processes and should always be active.
+For other JobWorkers it makes sense to check their status at least from time to time, because some hanging jobs like cleanup processes will have no immediate effects but can drag down performance of EMM over time.